ronaldoussoren/pyobjc/pyobjc-core/Doc/serializing.rst

 * Instances of :class:`bytes`, but only for Python 3

-* Instances of Cocoa objects that implement the NSCoding protocol, both for "native" classes and classes implemented in Python.
+* Instances of Cocoa objects that implement the NSCoding protocol.